nickhil-tekwani/dbms-cs5200/README.md

 # CS 5200 - Database Management Systems
-All assignemnts are exercises in SQL/XML
+All assignments/projects are exercises in SQL/XML